githubrsys/startingWithTYPO3/README.md

 ### Templating

 There a a lot of different templating methods and systems in TYPO3.
+I won't go into details here.
 These days FLUID is the recommended way.
 It´s extremely powerful and gives you great flexibility.
 Forget what you ever heard.
 If someone sais "fluid is odd" - this person has no idea of it´s capabilities and what benefits it is giving to you.

-Especially choosing fluidtypo3 for templating and for logics is highly recommended.

 ### Sometimes mentioned - here clarified